nilanjankundu/windfire-restaurants-node/README.md

 ## Target architectures and deployment automation
 *Windfire Restaurants Backend* microservice can be deployed to different kind of infrastructures; automation procedures are provided in this repository for Raspberry, AWS and Red Hat OpenShift.

-**WARNING: OpenShift pre-requisites**: in case of deployment to Red Hat OpenShift, you firstly need to:
-* Create the OpenShift Pipeline and configure Service Accounts for build and deployment appropriately, following [these instructions](#openshift-pipeline).
+**WARNING: OpenShift pre-requisites**: in case of deployment to Red Hat OpenShift, you firstly need to configure Service Accounts for build and deployment appropriately, following [these instructions](#openshift-architecture).

 The **[deploy.sh](deploy.sh)** and **[undeploy.sh](undeploy.sh)** scripts are provided to run deployment/undeployment automation tasks, as it can be seen in the figure below.